laygond/Traffic-Sign-Classifier/README.md

 ![alt text][image3]

 #### Pre-processing of data set
-Besides resizing all images to (32,32) we have included three types of normalization preprocessing.
+Besides resizing all images to (32,32) we have included three types of normalizations under the preprocess function.
 Normalization is done by substracting from every image the mean and dividing it by the standard deviation.
 - The first type takes an abrupt approach by just substracting 128 and divinding by 128.
 - The second type uses the mean and std from the training set.
 - The third type uses the mean and std from the Imagenet set which is a collection of images from all over the world.